Archively.AIArchives Made Intelligent

 Interviews with artists, donors, and curators transcribed, reviewed, and published as timed clips.

-IIIF and authority integrations.
+IIIF deep-zoom and authority linking.

 Live demo tenant